mskcc/ngs-filters/README.md

                         Path to fillout maf file for FFPE artifacts -ncmaf /somepath/to/normalcohort.maf, --normal-cohort-maf /somepath/to/normalcohort.maf
-                        Path to fillout maf file of cohort normals -hsp SomeID.txt, --input-hotspot SomeID.txt
+                        Path to fillout maf file of cohort normals -nsf /somepath/to/normalcohort.list, --normalSamplesFile /somepath/to/normalcohort.list
+                        File with list of normal samples -hsp SomeID.txt, --input-hotspot SomeID.txt
                         Input txt file which has hotspots

 ```

 example: